First Trust Advisors LP Sells 171,019 Shares of NetApp, Inc. (NASDAQ:NTAP)

-First Trust Advisors LP cut its position in shares of NetApp, Inc. (NASDAQ:NTAP) by 4.9% in the fourth quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 3,311,830 shares of the data storage provider’s stock after selling 171,019 shares during the period.
+First Trust Advisors LP decreased its holdings in NetApp, Inc. (NASDAQ:NTAP) by 4.9% in the fourth quarter, according to its most recent 13F filing with the SEC.
+The institutional investor owned 3,311,830 shares of the data storage provider’s stock after selling 171,019 shares during the period.
 First Trust Advisors LP owned approximately 1.48% of NetApp worth $219,376,000 as of its most recent SEC filing.

-A number of other institutional investors have also recently made changes to their positions in NTAP.
-CHURCHILL MANAGEMENT Corp boosted its stake in NetApp by 0.8% during the third quarter.
-CHURCHILL MANAGEMENT Corp now owns 119,053 shares of the data storage provider’s stock valued at $5,219,000 after buying an additional 926 shares during the last quarter.
-Crossmark Global Holdings Inc. boosted its stake in NetApp by 1,160.8% during the third quarter.
-Crossmark Global Holdings Inc. now owns 203,522 shares of the data storage provider’s stock valued at $8,922,000 after buying an additional 187,380 shares during the last quarter.
-Envestnet Asset Management Inc. boosted its stake in NetApp by 13.8% during the third quarter.
-Envestnet Asset Management Inc. now owns 201,530 shares of the data storage provider’s stock valued at $8,835,000 after buying an additional 24,413 shares during the last quarter.
-Greylin Investment Mangement Inc. lifted its stake in shares of NetApp by 159.1% in the 3rd quarter.
-Greylin Investment Mangement Inc. now owns 95,125 shares of the data storage provider’s stock valued at $4,170,000 after purchasing an additional 58,410 shares during the last quarter.
-Finally, Boston Trust Walden Corp lifted its stake in shares of NetApp by 6.0% in the 3rd quarter.
-Boston Trust Walden Corp now owns 275,825 shares of the data storage provider’s stock valued at $12,092,000 after purchasing an additional 15,632 shares during the last quarter.
-90.95% of the stock is owned by institutional investors.
+Several other hedge funds have also added to or reduced their stakes in NTAP.
+CWM LLC lifted its stake in NetApp by 82.8% in the third quarter.
+CWM LLC now owns 649 shares of the data storage provider’s stock worth $28,000 after purchasing an additional 294 shares during the last quarter.
+Anderson Fisher LLC boosted its holdings in NetApp by 45.2% during the 3rd quarter.
+Anderson Fisher LLC now owns 838 shares of the data storage provider’s stock valued at $37,000 after acquiring an additional 261 shares during the period.
+Capstone Triton Financial Group LLC bought a new position in NetApp during the 4th quarter worth approximately $66,000.
+Prospera Financial Services Inc purchased a new position in NetApp in the 3rd quarter worth approximately $46,000.
+Finally, NEXT Financial Group Inc purchased a new stake in shares of NetApp during the third quarter valued at approximately $49,000.
+90.95% of the stock is currently owned by institutional investors.

+The company also recently announced a quarterly dividend, which was paid on Wednesday, January 27th.
+Shareholders of record on Friday, January 8th were given a $0.48 dividend.
+The ex-dividend date of this dividend was Thursday, January 7th.
+This represents a $1.92 annualized dividend and a yield of 2.85%.
+NetApp’s payout ratio is 54.39%.

+A number of equities research analysts have issued reports on NTAP shares.
+Stifel Nicolaus raised their price target on shares of NetApp from $50.00 to $56.00 and gave the stock a “hold” rating in a report on Wednesday, December 2nd.
+They noted that the move was a valuation call.
+TheStreet upgraded NetApp from a “c+” rating to a “b” rating in a report on Tuesday, December 1st.
+Summit Insights raised shares of NetApp from a “hold” rating to a “buy” rating in a research report on Friday, October 23rd.
+Lake Street Capital lifted their target price on shares of NetApp from $50.00 to $56.00 and gave the company a “hold” rating in a research note on Wednesday, December 2nd.
+Finally, Barclays raised their price objective on shares of NetApp from $54.00 to $67.00 and gave the stock an “equal weight” rating in a report on Thursday, January 14th.
+One investment analyst has rated the stock with a sell rating, fifteen have issued a hold rating and nine have issued a buy rating to the stock.
+NetApp currently has an average rating of “Hold” and a consensus target price of $59.20.

-In other news, Director Thomas Michael Nevens sold 16,000 shares of NetApp stock in a transaction on Thursday, December 3rd.
-The stock was sold at an average price of $58.88, for a total value of $942,080.00.
-The sale was disclosed in a filing with the SEC, which is available through this link.
-Also, CFO Michael J. Berry purchased 15,000 shares of the business’s stock in a transaction dated Thursday, December 17th.
-The stock was bought at an average price of $63.89 per share, for a total transaction of $958,350.00.
+In other NetApp news, Director Thomas Michael Nevens sold 16,000 shares of the stock in a transaction that occurred on Thursday, December 3rd.
+The shares were sold at an average price of $58.88, for a total value of $942,080.00.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Also, CFO Michael J. Berry acquired 15,000 shares of the business’s stock in a transaction dated Thursday, December 17th.
+The shares were acquired at an average cost of $63.89 per share, with a total value of $958,350.00.
 The disclosure for this purchase can be found here.
-Company insiders own 0.36% of the company’s stock.
+Insiders own 0.36% of the company’s stock.

-NetApp (NASDAQ:NTAP) last released its quarterly earnings data on Monday, November 30th.
-The data storage provider reported $1.05 EPS for the quarter, topping the consensus estimate of $0.73 by $0.32.
-The company had revenue of $1.42 billion for the quarter, compared to the consensus estimate of $1.31 billion.
-NetApp had a return on equity of 263.77% and a net margin of 12.44%.
-NetApp’s quarterly revenue was up 3.3% on a year-over-year basis.
-During the same period last year, the business posted $1.09 EPS.
-Equities analysts anticipate that NetApp, Inc. will post 3.08 earnings per share for the current year.

-The company also recently disclosed a quarterly dividend, which was paid on Wednesday, January 27th.
-Shareholders of record on Friday, January 8th were issued a dividend of $0.48 per share.
-The ex-dividend date was Thursday, January 7th.
-This represents a $1.92 annualized dividend and a yield of 2.85%.
-NetApp’s payout ratio is currently 54.39%.

 About NetApp